The Science Behind Size Exclusion Chromatography

 Mechanism of Separation

-The sample mixture is passed through a column containing a stationary phase with a ligand designed to bind to the target molecule.
-Non-target molecules are washed away, while the bound target can be eluted using a competitive ligand or changing conditions (e.g., pH, salt concentration).
+The sample mixture is loaded into the column with an affinity stationary phase.
+The non-binding molecules are washed away, and the bound target can be eluted with a competitive ligand or conditions such as pH or salt concentration.

 Real-World Applications